pth1993/vnSRL/README.md

 	$ python vnSRL.py input.txt 1 glove output.txt
 ```

-Note: In our experiment, integer linear programming method helps to improve the performance about 0.4% but takes very long time to run (about 50x longer).
+**Note**: In our experiment, integer linear programming method helps to improve the performance about 0.4% but takes very long time to run (about 50x longer).

 ## 4. References